Environmental group sues over protections for 20 species

 Included in the complaint are species from across the U.S. with sometimes fanciful names that are teetering on the brink of environmental disaster.

-The beardless cinchweed, for example, is a perennial in the sunflower family.
+The beardless chinch weed, for example, is a perennial in the sunflower family.
 But there are only 387 individual plants left growing in the United States among oak woodlands and desert grasslands in Arizona.
 It has been proposed for a listing under the Endangered Species Act, but the federal government did not take action to finalize the listing in the required time period, Greenwald said.

 The Franklin’s bumble bee in Oregon, the Hermes copper butterfly in California and the Sierra Nevada red fox are other species in that category, he said.
 The Franklin’s bumble bee hasn’t been seen in the wild since 2006.

 Four other species are awaiting a decision on whether protection is warranted, including the Bethany Beach firefly in Delaware.
-The fire fly species is only found within 1,500 feet of the shore, and its survival is affected by rising sea levels and increases in storm surges caused by climate change, as well as coastal development.
+The firefly species is only found within 1,500 feet (457 meters) of the shore, and its survival is affected by rising sea levels and increases in storm surges caused by climate change, as well as coastal development.

-Seven plant species in Florida, a mussel called the Suwannee moccasinshell also found in Florida and a fish called the pearl darter in Mississippi are all waiting for federal wildlife agencies to designate critical habitat where they will be protected, Greenwald said.
+Seven plant species in Florida, a mussel called the Suwannee moccasin shell also found in Florida and a fish called the pearl darter in Mississippi are all waiting for federal wildlife agencies to designate critical habitat where they will be protected, Greenwald said.

 In 2016, the Fish and Wildlife Service developed a work plan to address some of the more than 500 species waiting for protection.
 The agency failed to make dozens of decisions on federal protections for those species under the administration of President Donald Trump.

-Note: This story has been corrected to accurately spell chinch weed.